 Poor and Needy Division Funding Announcement

-We are pleased to announce our grants process for the February 14, 2017, grant application deadline.
-The Poor and Needy Division is committed to improving the quality of life and health of Forsyth County residents.
-We encourage grant applications from local organizations, as well as organizations located outside of Forsyth County, that work to serve under resourced individuals and areas in Forsyth County, North Carolina.
+We are pleased to announce our grants process for the August 8, 2017, grant application deadline.
+The Kate B. Reynolds Charitable Trust is committed to improving the quality of life and health of Forsyth County residents, and we are seeking grant applications that aim to serve under resourced residents in Forsyth County.

 Funding in Core Issue Areas

-The Trust is interested in grant applications in the Poor and Needy Division’s core Issue Areas, which are detailed below, that aim to improve residents’ health and quality of life.
+The Trust is interested in grant applications in the Poor and Needy Division’s core Issue Areas, which are detailed below, that aim to improve Forsyth County residents’ health and quality of life.

-- Community Assets: Efforts to develop assets will be locally-sparked and must include multiple stakeholders with aspects that may include: food access, land use, mixed-use housing, playgrounds/ open spaces, safety, and transportation.
+- Community Assets: Efforts to improve community assets will be locally-sparked and must include multiple stakeholders with aspects that may include: food access, land use, mixed-use housing, playgrounds/ open spaces, safety, and transportation.